j3data/bootstrap_simulation/simulation_summary.md

 The loaded daily returns are compared to known year-end figures.

-We will verify:
+We will verify
-(1) Missing data is not significant.
+- Missing data is not significant.
-(2) Daily returns are correct.
+- Daily returns are correct.
-(3) The annual return calculation is correct.
+- The annual return calculation is correct.

-### Check for missing data
+#### Check for missing data

 ``` r
 start_date <- '2004-11-01'